Sourdough Everything Bread Recipe

 Mix

-The bulk fermentation process can vary depending on the room temperature.
-My kitchen is cool during the winter months so I often place the covered bowl into the oven with the light on.
+The exact bulk fermentation time can vary depending on the room temperature.
+My kitchen is cool during the winter months,d so I often place the covered bowl into the oven with the light on.

 Shape